couetilc/react-social-icons/README.md

 - Replace Babel with SWC?

+- Grep for all TODO/todo in the repository, address anything there.

 - get typescript declaration file emitted for dist/

 - need to make forward refs work.